Rejean-McCormick/SwarmCraft/README.md

 ### Conversation Flow

-1. User sends message → Architect responds
+1. You send a message → **only Bossy McArchitect responds directly to you**.
-2. Architect spawns workers and assigns tasks
+2. Architect spawns workers and assigns tasks.
-3. Workers execute tasks (with configurable tool call depth, default 15)
+3. Workers execute tasks (with configurable tool call depth, default 250) and log progress/results back to the Architect and Checky (not to the human user).
-4. Workers report completion
+4. Architect reviews worker/PM output and responds to you or assigns next tasks.
-5. Architect assigns next tasks or reviews
+5. Repeat until the project is complete.

 ### Tool Call Depth

 Agents can chain multiple tool calls when working on complex tasks.
-The default limit is 50 consecutive tool calls, configurable in Settings → Advanced → Max Tool Depth.
+The default limit is 250 consecutive tool calls, configurable in Settings → Advanced → Max Tool Depth.
 This allows agents to:
 - Write multiple files in sequence
 - Read, modify, and save files
 - Create folder structures